TwitchPlaysPokemon/tpp-streamdocs/description/active/runs/01 Header.md

 In Twitch Plays Pokémon \(TPP\), you can submit commands through the chat box and control the current game of **Pokémon Vega**.

 **Credits for this run go to:**
-- Dr. Akimbo and anonymous hackers - [Pokémon Sirius hack](https://www.pokecommunity.com/showthread.php?t=365959)
+- Dr. Akimbo and anonymous hackers - [Pokémon Vega hack](https://www.pokecommunity.com/showthread.php?t=365959)
+- red031000 - Run manager
 - M4_used_rollout - Run manager, overlay
 - Legtendga - Run Emblems creator
 - WhatAboutGamingLive - Description